Transfer Learning for Paediatric Sleep Apnoea Detection Using Physiology-Guided Acoustic Models: EXPERIMENTAL SETUP

 \section{EXPERIMENTAL SETUP}

 We first established two baselines: a single-task learning (STL) model and a multi-task learning (MTL) model trained on the adult dataset without fine-tuning, directly mapping acoustic features to OSA labels.
-The pretrained model jointly predicts OSA probability and SpO\textsubscript{2} desaturation; in STL, the regression branch is omitted (Fig.~\ref{fig:Pipeline}).
+The pretrained model jointly predicts OSA probability and SpO\textsubscript{2} desaturation, with the regression branch omitted in STL (Fig.~\ref{fig:Pipeline}).

 Two fine-tuning strategies were then applied to the pretrained model (Section~\ref{Transfer learning strategy}), yielding four variants across STL and MTL formulations.
 Within the MTL framework, we further incorporated SpO\textsubscript{2} desaturation time-delay information during fine-tuning (Section~\ref{Physiological information}).
 Two settings were considered: (1) a global median delay computed across all 15 paediatric subjects, and (2) subject-specific median delays computed per night.
 These produced four additional variants.
 In total, ten model configurations were evaluated.